Larga Baffin proposal creates community tension as need increases for Inuit health care | CBC News

 Larga Baffin proposal creates community tension as need increases for Inuit health care

-A new building for Larga Baffin, a boarding home for Inuit attending medical appointments in Ottawa, is slated for Hunt Club Road and Sieveright Avenue.
-The current location on Richmond Road is regularly overcapacity, with staff booking additional patients in local hotel rooms.
+A new building for Larga Baffin, a boarding home for Inuit attending medical appointments in Ottawa, is slated for Hunt Club Road and Sieveright Avenue, an intersection just south of Bank Street and south of downtown.

+The current location on Richmond Road is regularly overcapacity, with staff booking additional patients in local hotels.

 The planning firm described the project as akin to the Ronald McDonald House, with guests sometimes coming for short stays to see a specialist, while others stay several months to receive treatment for more involved procedures.

-An application for an amendment for the new facility to increase the building's height by an additional four metres in some places and two storeys in others is set to go before planning committee on Thursday.
+An application to increase the new building's height by an additional four metres in some places and two storeys in others is set to go before planning committee starting 9:30 a.m.
+ET Thursday.

 In a summary of the comments received, staff noted there was "great concern" about increased crime and drug use, along with worries about loitering and decreasing property values as a result of the facility.